sgowen/sgowen/README.md

 - 👋 Hi, I’m Stephen Gowen
 - 👀 I’m interested in using GitHub to organize my mind and work on my game engine
 - 🌱 I’m currently learning how to use OpenAL Soft
-- 💞️ I’m looking to collaborate on games always, are you a designer in need of a coder?
+- 💞️ I’m looking to collaborate on games always, are you an artist?
 - 📫 How to reach me main.sgowen@gmail.com
 - Looking for my professional profile? https://github.com/sgowdev